Board of Directors

 In Dec 2016, I was asked if I would take over the air show as Vintage Wings was going through a big change in direction and the first show, we did was with the Patrouille de France jet team in April 2017.
 We then produced our annual fall airshow in September and in 2019 we did two shows, one in August featuring the Red Arrows, then in September featuring the Snowbirds and the F-35 Demo, a very busy year.

 Of course, we took 2020 off for Covid and came back with a modified Drive-in show in 2020.
-Since then, our show has grown, over the years becoming a favoutire and we had a great show 2024!
+Since then, our show has grown, over the years becoming a favoutire

 Back to top